Duration: at least one week

 If you’re looking to explore the world of marijuana cultivation, look no further than Orange Hill, a small town nestled in the hills of Jamaica.
 You’ll find sprawling fields filled with rows upon rows of lush, green plants – a true mecca for cannabis connoisseurs and Rastafarian pilgrims alike.

-Marijuana farms are a big part of the Jamaican economy, even though most revenues leave the country through foreign firms.
-If you make some trustworthy friends in Negril, they’ll likely be able to take you to Orange Hill, home to some of the most extensive Marijuana fields in the country.
 In addition, you’ll be able to learn an interesting thing or two about the herb.
-Just be sure to follow your friends’ lead and not wander off on your own – Marijuana farms can be dangerous places for tourists who don’t know what they’re doing.
+Just be sure to follow your friends’ lead and not wander off on your own – Marijuana farms can be dangerous places for tourists who don’t know what you are doing.
 After all, the Marijuana farms in Orange Hill are illegal!

 Chill out at Long Bay Beach Park

-Cool of at Mayfield's waterfalls
+Cool off at Mayfield's waterfalls

 Blue Hole Mineral Spring

-The Blue Hole is a hidden gem located just a short drive from the beach town of Negril, Jamaica.
-As its name suggests, it is much more than just an unremarkable hole in the ground–it is a natural spring that serves as a portal to paradise.
-When you peer into the Blue Hole, you will see the brilliant blue water sparkling below, calling out to all those who are adventurous enough to take the plunge and jump twenty-two feet down into its depths.
+The brilliant blue water sparkling is calling out to all those who are adventurous enough to take the plunge and jump twenty-two feet down into its depths.
 If you would prefer not to participate in this risky activity, you can still enjoy the Blue Hole by taking the stairs down into its grotto and marveling at this hidden treasure of nature.

 There is little change in temperature all year around.
 However, the official Hurricane season lasts from June to December, causing more rain.
 As for me: I loved traveling in shoulder season as the prices were low and there were very few other visitors at the sights.